PDFAnnotations Logo

 Everything you need to know about our privacy-first tool.

-Yes, provided you have 'Read' access and the password to open it.
-We don't bypass encryption.
+Yes, provided you have Read access and the password to open the file.
+We don't bypass encryption — you'll need to enter the password to unlock the PDF first.